ACCESS TO CARE

 Patients have the right to examine and receive an explanation of their bill, regardless of the source of payment.
 Patients have the responsibility to provide information necessary for claim processing and to be prompt in payment of their bills.

 You and your visitors are responsible for respecting the rights of other patients by assisting in the control of noise, by following the non-smoking policy of the hospital and following the visitation guidelines.

 We are committed to providing quality care.
-If at any time you feel your rights as a patient have been violated, or have questions regarding an ethical issue, please notify the department of administration at 229-891-3532 or Cathy Beasley at 229-890-3563.
+If at any time you feel your rights as a patient have been violated, or have questions regarding an ethical issue, please notify Melanie Owens, Vice President of Quality, at 229-891-9243.

 Below is a document which describes how medical information about you may be used and disclosed and how you can get access to this information.